elf4j/elf4j-api/README.md

 logger.log("A log {} can have {}", "message", "arguments");
 ```

 This is by convention, and does not syntactically appear in the API or SPI.
-Both the API user and the SPI provider
+Both the API user and the Service Provider
 must honor such convention.

 - Immutability

 The API client should assume any ELF4J `Logger` instance is immutable, thus thread-safe.
-The SPI provider implementation
+The Service Provider
-must support such assumption.
+implementation must support such assumption.

 - Logger Name

 To get an ELF4J `Logger` instance, the API user may supply a name or class to suggest the name of the logger when
 calling the `Logger#instance(...)` methods.
-However, it is up to the SPI provider how, if at all, to use the
+However, it is up to the Service Provider how, if at all, to use the
 user-supplied value to determine the logger name. e.g. if the API user ends up passing in `null` or using the
 no-arg `Logger#instance()` method, then the name of the logger instance is undefined; the provider may opt to supply a
 default, e.g. the name of the caller class.